Level throughput balancing

 - Low (energy carrying) surface area per assembled volume leading to easier achievable high efficiency assembly and disassembly.

 - The fundamental speed limit.
-But average operation likely won't come near that.
+But average operation likely won't come anywhere near that.

 Accepted or even desired mismatch